open-xchange/appsuite-middleware/documentation/components/database/connection_encryption.md

 * the DB user
 * the DB users password

 All you need to do after editing and saving, is to trigger a 'reloadConfiguration' too.
-If you only changed configDB related properties, only Connections to the configDB will be replaced and updated.
+If you only changed configDB related properties, only connections to the configDB will be replaced and updated.

-## Update certificates
+## Key Rotation (certificate updates)

 ### Client certificate rotation
 To switch client certificates you can either change the URL to new key stores containing the new certificates or you can add those certificates to the existing key stores.